Shyam Sriram, PhD

 CT 603

-Dr. Sriram is an expert on refugee resettlement and loves to research, teach, and explain the intricacies of American politics and policies.
-He considers three places home: Chicago, Atlanta, and Hercules (CA).
-He loves mentoring and co-authoring articles with his students and is always looking for future researchers!
-Although raised in a Hindu family, Dr. Sriram converted to Islam in 2006.
-Dr. Sriram has established himself at Canisius as a faculty member who deeply cares about social justice, and an emphasis on applied and practical knowledge.
-He started two student organizations: the Muslim Students Association (2023 – 2024 Rookie Club of the Year) and Every Campus a Refuge.
+Dr. Sriram is an expert on refugee resettlement and loves to research, teach, and explain the intricacies of American politics with an emphasis on applied knowledge.
+He is the first person in his family born in the United States, and considers three places home: Chicago, Atlanta, and Hercules (CA).
+He loves mentoring and co-authoring articles with students and is always looking for future researchers!
+He supervises all PSC internships and advises three student organizations: the Muslim Students Association, Every Campus a Refuge, and Pi Sigma Alpha.

 Publications